 - red cabbage, sliced thin

-- a small amount of radicchio (it can be very bitter), sliced thin (optional)
+- a small amount of radicchio and dandelion greens (these can be very bitter), sliced thin (optional)

 - carrot, julienned